Al0olo/product-adapters/README.md

 MIT License - This is a technical assignment solution.

 ---

-## 🙏 Thank You

-Thank you for reviewing this assignment.
-I'm looking forward to discussing the implementation, architecture decisions, and potential improvements in the interview.

 **Time Spent**: ~4-5 hours
 **Focus Areas**: Clean architecture, type safety, database optimization, and comprehensive documentation.